Kodaiji Temple 高台寺

 Kodaiji Temple is easily accessible from Kyoto Station by bus.

 From Kyoto Station , take bus #206 to the Higashiyama Yasui stop.
-Kodaiji Temple is a 10-minute walk from here.
+Kodaiji Temple is a 7-minute walk from here.
 Bus #207, which travels along Shijo Street, also stops at Higashiyama Yasui.

 A temple abundant in beauty and historical significance

 Kodaiji is a Zen Buddhist temple founded in 1605.
-Kita no Mandokoro, better known by her nickname, Nene, built it in memory of her deceased husband, the ruthless warlord Toyotomi Hideyoshi.
+Hideyoshi's bereaved wife Kita no Mandokoro, better known by her nickname, Nene, built it in memory of her deceased husband, the warlord Toyotomi Hideyoshi.

 Hideyoshi was a crucial figure in the unification of Japan, which had been torn apart by conflict for some 150 years.
-You can find his portrait side-by-side with Nene's in the sanctuary.
+Nene is also buried in Hideyoshi's mausoleum, the Otamaya, and you can find his portrait side-by-side Nene's there.

-The temple gardens are exquisite, with ponds skirted by maples and undercover wooden walkways, a bamboo grove, and dry landscape gardens designed to convey the vastness of the ocean.
+The temple gardens are exquisite, with ponds skirted by maples and undercover walkways designed to evoke the curving of a dragon's back, a bamboo grove, and dry landscape gardens that symbolize the vastness of the ocean.

 Set aside an hour or two to leisurely view the interior, artworks, and gardens of Kodaiji Temple.